 Benjamin Franklin said “Remember that time is money.”
 This sentiment has been repeated over and over since he first wrote it over two hundred and fifty years ago.
 Many people use this phrase to mean that if you are wasting time, you are wasting money.
 While this is true and helps businesses become more efficient, we must be careful as to what we define as “wasting time.”

 One thing that many businesses seem to forego is the making and keeping of employment records.
 Instead of ‘wasting time,’ businesses instead will handle problems and employment issues as they arise.
 However, spending a little time making sure all employment policies, paperwork, and records and in order will save both time and money later on.

-Some examples of important employment records to maintain are:
+Some examples of important employment forms and records to maintain are:

 - Employee Handbook/Acknowledgement Page